-Differential Diagnosis of Gardnerella Vaginalis
+Differential Diagnosis of G. Vaginalis

-This describes the condition when there are visible purulent or mucopurulent endocervical discharges in the cervical canal, and the cervix easily bleeds on touch.
+This describes the condition when there are visible purulent or mucopurulent endocervical discharges in the cervical canal, and the cervix bleeds easily on touch.

 Chlamydial genitourinary infections

-The so-called ‘clap’ is caused by the bacterium Neisseria gonorrhoeae and presents with thin or thick, purulent, and mildly odorous vaginal discharges, sometimes minimal or no discharges, dyspareunia, mild lower abdominal pain and bleeding between periods.
+The so-called ‘clap’ is caused by the bacterium neisseria gonorrhoeae and presents with thin or thick, purulent, and mildly odorous vaginal discharges, sometimes minimal or no discharges, dyspareunia, mild lower abdominal pain, and bleeding between periods.

 Table: Differential Diagnosis of Vaginitis